ianmack-byte/cd12355-microservices-aws-kubernetes-project-starter/README.md

 #Update 1
 # Coworking Space Service Extension
 The Coworking Space Service is a set of APIs that enables users to request one-time tokens and administrators to authorize access to a coworking space.
-This service follows a microservice pattern and the APIs are split into distinct services that can be deployed and managed independently of one another.

-For this project, you are a DevOps engineer who will be collaborating with a team that is building an API for business analysts.
-The API provides business analysts basic analytics data on user activity in the service.
-The application they provide you functions as expected locally and you are expected to help build a pipeline to deploy it in Kubernetes.
+This service follows a microservice pattern and the APIs are split into distinct services that can be deployed and managed independently of one another.he API provides business analysts with basic analytics data on user activity in the coworking space service.
+The application they provide you functions as expected, and you will help build a pipeline to deploy it to Kubernetes.
+You'll submit artefacts from the build and deployment of this service.

-## Getting Started

-### Dependencies
-#### Local Environment
-1. Python Environment - run Python 3.6+ applications and install Python dependencies via `pip`
-2. Docker CLI - build and run Docker images locally
-3. `kubectl` - run commands against a Kubernetes cluster
-4. Postgres database installed

-#### Remote Resources
-1. AWS CodeBuild - build Docker images remotely
-2. AWS ECR - host Docker images
-3. Kubernetes Environment with AWS EKS - run applications in k8s
-4. AWS CloudWatch - monitor activity and logs in EKS
-5. GitHub - pull and clone code

 ### Setup
 #### 1. Configure a Database